Lamb and Wild Rice Dolmas or Dolmades

 - Line a 12 inch or wider pan with a layer of grape leaves to prevent sticking, then arrange the grape leaves, seam-side down in the pan.

-- Add the remaining broth (1.5 cups) to the pan, cover loosely, then bring to a simmer, and cook on medium-low for 30 minutes, checking on it here and there to make sure the water is evaporating and being absorbed by the rice.
+- Add the remaining broth (1.5 cups) to the pan, cover with a plate on top then bring to a simmer and cook on medium-low for 30 minutes, checking on it here and there to make sure the water is evaporating and being absorbed by the rice.

-- When the pan is nearly dry, remove the lid, cover with a piece of parchment and allow to cool, then refrigerate.
+- When the pan is nearly dry and the leaves are tender remove the lid, cover with a piece of parchment and allow to cool, then refrigerate.
 Enjoy at room temperature or warmed with the yogurt sauce or traditional avgolemono sauce.

 Yogurt sauce (optional)